jlchafardet/hangman-csharp/README.md

 - Allows the player to guess letters until they either guess the word or run out of attempts.
 - Displays the fully guessed word if the player wins.
 - **Graphical Hangman**: Displays a graphical representation of the hangman as the player makes incorrect guesses.
+- **Score Tracking**: Tracks and displays the player's score based on their performance, saves scores to a JSON file, and maintains high scores.

 ### How to Play